 Key performance indicators can be used to assess progress.
 Reduced absenteeism, improved morale and increased satisfaction can all be measured once benchmarks are set.

 Whether you have a dedicated wellness team or not, there needs to be a plan for how to promote the wellbeing offering to the whole workforce.
-Posters, meetings, email communications are just a few of the tools that can be used to ensure your team get the most from the scheme.
+Posters, meetings and email communications are just a few of the tools that can be used to ensure your team get the most from the scheme.

-Staff surveys can help track satisfaction & wellbeing levels, while absenteeism rates can be used to measure whether the programme is having a tangible positive impact for the business.
+Staff surveys can help track satisfaction & wellbeing levels, while absenteeism rates can be used to measure whether the programme is having a positive impact for the business.

 According to a 2020 UK workplace survey by Perkbox, four out of five UK workers (79%) commonly experience work-related stress.
 Meanwhile more than half (55%) experience stress-induced anxiety.
 While a level of stress is inevitable in any workplace, it’s important that employees are given the tools and support to ensure it doesn’t have a detrimental affect on their health.